cornellius-gp/gpytorch/API_CHANGES.md

 - How diligent should we about deprecating?
 Or do we just accept breaking backwards compatibility.
 - How to deal with updating a model with new training data?
 What role does ``get_fantasy_model`` play?
 - Why can train inputs be lists / tuples of tensors?
+- Should training data be saved with the model (i.e. be a persistent or non-persistent buffer?)

 ### Caching

 #### How it works currently
 - When calling ``model.train()`` on any ``gpytorch.Module``, ``self._clear_cache`` gets called, which should be overwritten.
+- context manager to determine whether caches should remain on computation graph
+- variational strategy: flag for Pytorch buffers: https://github.com/cornellius-gp/gpytorch/blob/main/gpytorch/variational/_variational_strategy.py

 #### What we would like
 - Cache computed quantities when predicting (eval mode) multiple times